 Clean Contemporary

-The dark tile floor provides a nice contrast to the clean lines of this otherwise all-white Jack and Jill bathroom.
+The oversized marble-look tile floor provides a nice contrast to the clean lines of this nearly all-white bathroom.
+We still added a small pop of color with the stunning turquoise tile in the shower.

 Minty Fresh

-With its lively mint-green palette and transitional details, this bathroom is just perfect for two kids to share.
-Love the matching drawer pulls!
+With its lively minty blue palette and transitional details, this bathroom is just perfect for the family.
+Love the mix of tiles used!

 Guide to Hiring a Remodeler